-To give you a bit of background: my interest in ‘children and trauma’ was born when I worked at the Childline, an anonymous Dutch telephone service for children.
-I was intrigued by children’s resilience and their perspectives on their experiences.
+My interest in ‘children and trauma’ was born when I worked at the Childline, an anonymous Dutch telephone service.
+I was intrigued by children’s resilience and their perspectives on life.

 After a ‘cum laude’ PhD at the Dutch National Psychotrauma Center for Children and Youth and Utrecht University, a combination of grant successes allowed me to establish the Trauma Recovery Lab at MUARC (Monash University, Australia).

 In the Lab we use a variety of methods to unravel the mechanisms that underlie child and family responses to trauma.For example, with the Electronically Activated Recorder (EAR; on iPods), we audio sample parent-child communication shortly after trauma.
 It allows us to understand the nature of family interactions and how these relate to children’s and parents’ wellbeing.